google/zx/README.md

 await $`mkdir /tmp/${name}`
 ```

-Bash is great, but when it comes to writing scripts,
+Bash is great, but when it comes to writing more complex scripts,
-people usually choose a more convenient programming language.
+many people prefer a more convenient programming language.
-JavaScript is a perfect choice, but standard Node.js library
+JavaScript is a perfect choice, but the Node.js standard library
 requires additional hassle before using.
 The `zx` package provides
 useful wrappers around `child_process`, escapes arguments and
 gives sensible defaults.